dugancathal/gobot/README.md

 ## Get set up for development

 1. `git clone git@github.com:arjunsharma/gobot.git`
+  * You will want to clone it into $GOPATH/src/github.com/arjunsharma/gobot, which will allow for your local IDE to correctly recognize the app's dependencies as valid syntax
 1. `cd gobot`
+1. [OPTIONAL] `./install_dependencies.sh` if you want to `go get` all of the app's dependencies locally
 1. `vagrant up`, which creates a VM with Ubuntu 14.04, 2 CPUs, and 2GB of RAM, and does the following:
   * Forwards port 9999 on the VM to 9999 on the host
   * Syncs the project folder to `$HOME/gosource/src/github.com/arjunsharma/gobot`